How to Create a Student Design Portfolio for HSC English Extension 2 Major Work?

 Communicate clearly!

 Make sure your information is easy to read and interpret.
-For example, presenting info in columns rather than straight across the screen might make it less straining for reader when they are working through those 80 pages of geniusness!
-Underlining or bolding keywords/points can also make it easier for the reader to navigate and draw attention to key ideas.
-Also remember to make use of titles - they will soon be your best friend.
+For example, presenting information in columns rather than straight across the screen might make it less straining for readers when they are working through those 80 pages!

 And a few other little things to note for presentation: